 To encourage the participants to develop new levels of self-acceptance as well as more effective relational skills.
 This often includes evaluation of expectations, reordering of priorities, improving communication skills and bringing a new perspective concerning their life and ministry.

-People come to Shepherd’s Canyon Retreat with complaints of overwhelming personal, marital, and congregational conflicts, ministry burnout, depression, marital discord, infidelity, and struggles with addictive behavior.
+People come to Shepherd’s Canyon with complaints of overwhelming personal, marital, and congregational conflicts, ministry burnout, depression, marital discord, infidelity, and struggles with addictive behavior.
 As is common for us all, when we are in physical or emotional pain, we attempt to remove ourselves from it as quickly as possible.

 A useful scriptural passage regarding this difficult issue is Romans 5:3-5: “…we also rejoice in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.
 And hope does not disappoint us, because God has poured out his love into our hearts by the Holy Spirit, whom he has given us.”
 This scripture makes it clear: suffering, while not to be sought after, is, nevertheless, purposeful and has the enormous potential to deepen our relationship with God and with each other.
-This is at the heart of what occurs at Shepherd’s Canyon Retreat.
+This is at the heart of what occurs at Shepherd’s Canyon retreats.